insitedata/ApiPatterns/readme.md

 # API Patterns
 This page is a collection of "notes to self" on how to go about designing and implementing APIs.
 I'll reference the sites the information comes from.
+As this expands, I'll add swagger examples and provide those files in the repo.

 # Resource, Request and Response Guidelines
 ## Headers